epistemetrica/pdsnd_github/README.md

 Contact Udacity to access csv files.

 ### Credits
 Stack Exchange is soooooo helpful!
+Udacity's classroom has lots of great info and I'm learning a ton, but the instructions are not quite complete, and I wouldn't have been able to complete the project without stack exchange.